 TaylorMade is making some big claims about the performance of the M5 driver with it’s Speed Injected Twist Face and most expansive adjustability ever.
 You can read more about the technology here.

 As expected, the M5 looks like a driver sent back from the future.
 The clever and colourful use of carbon fibre, weight tracks and speed slots aplenty, it certainly appears cutting edge.
+Arguably even more futuristic is the Since the TaylorMade Stealth drivers, have been launched in 2022 and have already made a significant impression on golf's equipment landscape.

 Down at address, you instantly notice the matte finish of the carbon fibre and it makes you wonder why it wasn’t done sooner.
 It looks fantastic – premium with a performance benefit of reducing sun glare.
 The light grey front section has been narrowed but made longer, making it more effective at highlighting the face angle to improve alignment.